digideskio/SimplePick/README.md

 9. **Check** if the extension is successfully installed by searching for the SimplePick's logo on the top right of the screen where all extensions are shown.

 ## Report a bug | Suggest a new feature | Give feedback
-You can create a new issue [ont the issues page of the extension](https://github.com/SimplePick/SimplePick/issues/new).
+You can create a new issue [on the issues page of the extension](https://github.com/SimplePick/SimplePick/issues/new).

 ## Credits
 * **Original Idea :** [kerrtrvs](https://github.com/kerrtrvs)